eclipse-archived/ceylon-lang.org/documentation/1.0/tour/classes.md

 Notice that the syntax of a getter declaration looks a lot like a method declaration with no parameter list.

-Code that uses `Polar` never needs to know if an attribute is a simple attribute or a getter.
+So in what way are attributes 'abstracting state'?
+Well, code that uses `Polar` never needs to know if an attribute is a simple attribute or a getter.
 Now that we know about getters, we could rewrite our `description` attribute as a getter, without affecting any code that uses it.